vilisimo/website/content/projects/books-crud.md

 draft: false
 project: books-crud
 weight: 6
+description: Because CRUD projects are always exciting
+languages: [java, groovy]
+tools: [dropwizard, spock, guice, camel, jdbi, docker]
 ---

+## What
 The project is a proof of concept CRUD app.
-Its main purpose was to have a place to play with:

-- Java 8
-- Dropwizard
-- Groovy + Spock
-- Camel
-- Guice
-- JDBI
-- Docker

-It mostly consists of wiring components and libraries to check how they work with one another.
-Hence, it really is a simple CRUD app.
+## Why
+The main motivation for the app was to see what it feels like when half of the Spring's magic is stripped away.
+And boy does the Spring project take care of a lot of things.